 Motivation is a funny thing.

-As I’ve grown and experienced more in life I have come to the conclusion that motivation for me is almost an all-or-nothing scenario.
-I have a very easy time committing to something and giving it absolutely 100% of my effort for a short period of time.
-After this brief and intense bout of activity it is extraordinarily easy for me to not only slow down, but often times give up on something altogether.
+As I’ve grown and experienced more in life, I have concluded that motivation for me is almost an all-or-nothing scenario.
+I have a very easy time committing to something and giving it absolutely 100% of my effort for a short period.
+After this brief and intense bout of activity it is extraordinarily easy for me to not only slow down but often give up on something altogether.

 So, here we are with my blog.